GDPR Policy

 Jikigai maintains an internal record of processing activities as required by Article 30(1) of the GDPR.
 The SME exemption under Article 30(5) does not apply because, although Jikigai has fewer than 250 employees, the documentation site hosting constitutes non-occasional processing (continuous web hosting).

-The register documents ten processing activities:
+The register documents eleven processing activities:

 - Documentation website hosting (soleur.ai via GitHub Pages) -- IP addresses, browser metadata of visitors